-Gov. Chris Christie's trip to the Middle East this month cost New Jersey taxpayers $39,871.
+Gov. Christie's Israel Trip Cost NJ Taxpayers Almost $40KGov.
+Chris Christie's trip to the Middle East this month cost New Jersey taxpayers $39,871.

 Stigall Show Log 8.31.11Chris discusses a state audit of the PA Liquor Control Boards wine kiosks, Mitt Romney's plan to take down Rick Perry and talks to Phillies Play-by-Play Annoucer Scott Franzke about dealing with Hurricane Irene and the series in Cincinatti against the Reds.

 Delaware Legislative Panel Votes For Pay RaisesThe legislature’s budget-writing committee has voted to give state employees in Delaware a pay raise.